wlycdgr/TheSplits/Specs/OverEasy.md

 # OVER EASY

-## SPEC

 Players control two avatars simultaneously.
 One avatar is enclosed inside the other.
 The avatars are inside a bounded playfield.

 If the inner avatar touches the outer avatar, the game is over.
 If the outer avatar touches the playfield boundary, the game is over.

 ------------